demisto/demisto-sdk/demisto_sdk/commands/unify/README.md

     `demisto-sdk unify -u Integrations/MyInt -t`
-    This will append to the unified yml name/script/id a label ' - Test' that will prevent bumps with the uploaded unified yml and the original integration on the server. origin yml: `{name: integration}` --> unified yml: `{name: integration - Test}`
+    This will append to the unified yml name/script/id a label ' - Test' that will prevent bumps with the uploaded unified yml and the original integration/script on the server. origin yml: `{name: integration}` --> unified yml: `{name: integration - Test}`

 2. #### GenericModule Unifier: